gmenuel/puppet-gitlab_ci_runner/README.md

 To use the Gitlab CI runners it is required to have the [puppetlabs/docker](https://forge.puppetlabs.com/puppetlabs/docker) module.

+For windows the [puppetlabs/chocolatey](https://forge.puppetlabs.com/puppetlabs/chocolatey) module is required and the chocolatey class must be included.

 `$manage_docker` can be set to false if docker is managed externally.

 ```yaml